 The traditional KKS perspective invokes microfoundations that are not linked to strict optimizing behavior.
 They are rules of thumb, behavioral rules, that apply to a class of individuals rather than an individual.
 These rules of thumb can change as circumstances warrant.
 The ABM approach is wholly consistent with this view in that few employ formal dynamic optimization models to guide individual behavior.
-More commonly applied are principlies of behavior economics or limited or costly computational capacity on bandwidth on the part of agents.
-Rules of thumb can be more complex in ABM, but conceptually the approach adds nothing new to the KKS system.
+More commonly applied are principlies of behavioral economics, or appeals to limited or costly computational capacity on bandwidth on the part of agents.
+Rules of thumb can be more numerous, varied, and complex in ABMs, but conceptually the approach adds nothing new to the KKS system.